 Winter Solstice in Anchorage

-Even on the shortest day of the year, Anchorage still sees around 5 hours of daylight.
+Even on the shortest day of the year, Anchorage still sees around five and a half hours of daylight.
 Winter solstice is a time to celebrate the season, and also welcome the longer days ahead for the Northern Hemisphere.

 Locals celebrate outside.
 Some hearty hikers make a winter ascent of Flattop.
 Others head to Eagle River Nature Center's Solstice Celebrations.
 The center’s paths are lighted by ice lanterns, and big bonfire draws everyone together.
 Of course, the shortest days of the year also mean plenty of night skies for aurora viewing, arguably winter’s most popular pursuit.